 Cover the sounder vents with one hand.
 Press and hold the Test/Reset button down with your thumb/finger until the Power LED illuminates green and the sounder sounds for a second time (this should happen after around 5 seconds).
 Release the Test/Reset button.
+Upon releasing the Test/Reset button.
 Upon releasing the Test/Reset button the Power LED will flash green once every second.
-This indicates that the sampling rate of the detector has increased and can be tested using a known source of CO four loud beeps and the Power LED to illuminate green for a short time.
-This is the end of the test.
-The Power LED will no longer flash green every second but will revert to flashing once every minute as the detector will go back to normal operating mode (it may take up to two minutes of exposure to the smoke for the localised level of carbon monoxide within the sensor to reach over 50ppm).
-Now move the source of CO away from the detector as the test is finished
+This indicates that the sampling rate of the detector has increased and can be tested using a known source of CO.